 \section{Methodology}

 We present our editing framework in three parts.
-We first introduce a recursive least-squares (RLS) formulation that adds up all editing residuals quadratically in the objective function, with penalties over deviation from both the initial model parameters and anchor mapping (\cref{subsec:rls_editor}).
-We then analyze the computational complexity of the resulting updates and compare them with exisiting sequential editors under a long-edit stream (\cref{subsec:complexity}).
-Finally, we provide a unified perspective by contrasting \emph{soft} and \emph{hard} constraint designs.
-This shows how existing editors act as special cases of our formulation (\cref{subsec:comparison_nullspace}).
+We first introduce a recursive least-squares (RLS) formulation that accumulates all editing residuals in a single quadratic objective, with penalties on both deviation from the initial model parameters and deviation from an anchor mapping in Section~\ref{subsec:rls_editor}.
+We then analyze the computational complexity of the resulting updates and compare them with existing sequential editors under long edit streams in Section~\ref{subsec:complexity}.
+Finally, we contrast \emph{soft} and \emph{hard} constraint designs, showing how existing editors can be viewed as limiting cases of our formulation in Section~\ref{subsec:comparison_nullspace}.